 The Heckler and Koch PSG1 sniper rifle has been developed to satisfy the current demand from military and police authorities for a high-precision weapon for snipers and skilled sharpshooters.
-In fact, the PSG1 is a very high-end sniper rifle designed with police and counter-terrorist uses in mind, and while an excellent weapon, it is slightly on the heavy side for something a soldier would want to lug around in the field.
+The PSG1 is a very high-end sniper rifle designed with police and counter-terrorist uses in mind, and while an excellent weapon, it is slightly on the heavy side for something a soldier would want to lug around in the field.

 It was introduced into the service in 1972, shortly after the Munich massacre at the 1972 Summer Olympics, to answer the West German police units’ needs.
 They lacked the precision shooting capability to effectively neutralize the terrorists to prevent the hostages from being killed.
-Heckler & Koch was then commissioned to create a high-accuracy, large-magazine capacity, semi-automatic rifle for law enforcement and military use.
+Heckler & Koch was commissioned to create a high-accuracy, large-magazine capacity, semi-automatic rifle for law enforcement and military use.

 It uses the standard basic breech mechanism in which a bolt is a two-part unit, and a roller-locking system delays its opening.
 In this way, the PSG1’s operation is already familiar to most service personnel, and its repair and maintenance present no fresh problems.
 It is also considered a heavily modified G3 rifle (in a mechanical manner).

 To suit it to its specialist role, some modifications have been made.
 The bolt system has been designed so that its closing action, when loading and cocking, is almost silent; the trigger is adjustable for its breakpoint and width; the abruptly-contoured stock is adjustable for length and the height of the check-piece; there is a T-rail underneath the fore-end which permits the mounting of a hand-stop, a sling or even a light bipod or tripod; and the weapon is equipped with a telescope sight as standard.